 The system of monetary thresholds is complex.
 Both the way that a threshold is measured and the dollar amount of the threshold differ depending on the kind of action, the identity of the acquirer and whether the threshold is affected by a treaty obligation.
-Where there is a monetary threshold, it is indexed on 1 January each year for inflation.
+Most monetary thresholds are indexed on 1 January each year for inflation.

-The FIRB website is the best source of information for the current monetary thresholds25 applying to different transactions.
+The Australian government's foreign investment website is the best current source of information for the current monetary thresholds26 applying to different transactions.